-Relationships, Sex and Health Education (RSHE) is taught by:
+Relationships, Sex and Health Education (RSHE) is co-ordinated by:

 “To build a better future for myself by becoming a responsible, respectful and active citizen and making positive decisions about my wellbeing.”